OnLine Exhibits

 --Junction City Union, April 4, 1874

-Commanding officers had a wide latitude in the uniforms and outfits worn by band members, as is apparent with the band at Fort Hays in 1886 (pictured center, left).
+Commanding officers had a wide latitude in the uniforms and outfits worn by band members, as is apparent with the band at Fort Hays in 1886 (center, right).

 The 20th Kansas Volunteers were commanded by Frederick Funston of Iola.
 Members of the 20th Kansas Band distinguished themselves in the Philippines, often taking part as stretcher bearers and sometimes in combat.
-After the war a number of musical compositions, like Funston's Fighting 20th March (pictured at center, right) were written in tribute to Funston and his men.
+After the war a number of musical compositions, like Funston's Fighting 20th March (center, left) were written in tribute to Funston and his men.

 "The War to End All Wars"